Terms and Conditions

 The warranty shall not cover any defect or damage which may be caused or partially caused by or arise through:

-1. Failure on the part of the Client to property maintain any Goods; or
+- Failure on the part of the Client to properly maintain any Goods; or

-CMPS shall not provide warranty on the goods supplied by the Customer to be used in work by CMPS.
+CMPS shall not provide warranty on the goods supplied by the Client to be used in work by CMPS.

-CMPS shall not guarantee against existing fixtures, fittings, valves or pipework.
+CMPS shall not guarantee against existing installations fixtures, fittings, valves or pipework.
 Any leaks, defects or damage of existing services, which result from routine workmanship, shall be at an additional cost to the client.
-CMPS’ does not provide warranty against any existing pipework, including that which is used to make a connection inside a new fitting.
+CMPS does not provide warranty against any issues or damage which arise from existing pipework, including that which is used to make a connection inside a new fitting.

 The warranty shall cease and CMPS shall thereafter in no circumstances be liable under the terms of the warranty if the workmanship is repaired, altered or overhauled without CMPS’s consent.